These are some fun to make, homemade, upcycled wind chimes that the kids can make!

 For lots of crafty weather ideas, visit Red Ted Art’s Weather Themed Crafts and Tutorials.
 The tin can windchime by Learn 2 Grow inspired our DIY windchimes!

-What weather activities have you done?
+What weather activities have you done to go with our homemade wind chimes?